The Future of Leadership Starts Today

 Albert Einstein one said “I never think of the future – it comes soon enough.”

 While we agree that the future seems to be with us quicker than we expect, this is precisely why we like to think about it.
-We must prepare leaders for the upcoming challenges, because the world of work is undergoing a radical transformation:
+We must prepare leaders for the upcoming challenges because the world is undergoing a radical future workplace changes:

 - On the one hand, organizations are looking to the workforce to be more nimble, adapting to faster business cycles, shifting demographics, new technology and an expanding, global marketplace.
 Organizations expect commitment, innovation and solid teamwork.

 - On the other hand, employee expectations are also changing: We expect our employer to provide us with more independence and autonomy, along with more personalized support.
 Today’s talented employees seek out workplaces that embrace diversity, work/life balance, and provide meaning and purpose.

 The end result?
 We have managers in their mid-twenties working from home, video conferencing with team members based in a country the manager has never visited to commercialize technologies that three years ago were still concepts being worked on in a lab.

 We also have leaders later in their careers who, having “grown up” with one perspective on management and leadership at work, are finding that today’s networked and technically savvy workforce is expecting a different game plan and doesn’t simply want to be “managed.”

 In this new world of work, how does such a person lead?
 What is different in both the environment and the needs of the people on the team that mean this young manager needs a different skillset from the traditional one taught today?
 How does an established manager change his or her style to meet the leadership needs of today’s team members?